The Top Mobile Messaging Apps Around the World – 2019 [Map Included]

 Did you know that there are only 25 countries in the world where WhatsApp is not the market leader?

 It is addictive, it is fun, it is important, and well it is a great way to stay connected at all times!
-Now, according to the 2018 report from SimilarWeb studying the popularity of different mobile messaging apps all over the world Like previous years, this year too WhatsApp remains at the top of the list closely followed by Facebook Messenger.
-WhatsApp Messenger and Facebook Messenger come together to take the crown and reign at the #1 spot in a total of 168 countries (89% of the countries measured)
+Now, according to the 2019 report from Appy Pie studying the popularity of different mobile messaging apps all over the world.
+Like previous years, this year too WhatsApp remains at the top of the list closely followed by Facebook Messenger.
+WhatsApp Messenger and Facebook Messenger come together to take the crown and reign at the #1 spot worldwide.

-WhatsApp Messenger is the #1 messaging app that takes the top spot in 104 countries (the maximum for any instant messaging app).
-Though this number has come down since December 2016 when it was 107 and, in the process, has lost some of the lead it had over Facebook Messenger.
-Facebook Messenger was the top messaging app in 58 countries in December 2016 but this year it has gained a significant number of users and has topped a total of 64 countries!
+WhatsApp Messenger is the #1 messaging app that takes the top spot in 112 countries (the maximum for any instant messaging app).
+This number has come a long way up from last year, when it stood at 104 while gaining an impressive lead over Facebook Messenger.
+Facebook Messenger was the top messaging app in 64 countries last year, and this year the number has come down to 57, widening the gap between them and top of the charts messaging app WhatsApp!
 This is quite a massive leap in quite a short while.

 Apart from these chart toppers some other names worth mentioning include Viber Messenger which was the top messaging app in 10 countries, and Line which topped the charts in 3 countries.

 There is a new entrant to the list this year – imo free video calls and chat which is the #1 messaging app in 2 Balkan countries – Turkmenistan & Uzbekistan.

 The apps to drop out of the last year’s list from SimilarWeb include Skype, Zalo, & BBM.